Experience Vibrant Colorful Thaipusam Celebrations in Malaysian Temples

 When does the Thaipusam Festival take place?

 Hindus celebrate Thaipusam every year during the full moon of the Tamil month of Thai in the Hindu lunar calendar.
-The festival usually falls at the end of January to the beginning of February – falling from mid-January to mid-February in the Gregorian calendar.
+The festival usually falls from the end of January to the beginning of February – falling from mid-January to mid-February in the Gregorian calendar.
 Thaipusam is a public holiday in Malaysia.

 Start: February 8, 2020 End: February 10, 2020